Bamwesigye-Calvin-Kiiza/customer_categorisation-using-KNN/README.md

 ## Files

-- `telecom_customer_segmentation.ipynb`: Jupyter notebook containing the code for data preprocessing, model training, and evaluation.
+- `customer_categorisation _using_KNN.ipynb`: Jupyter notebook containing the code for data preprocessing, model training, and evaluation.

 ## Usage